 Use this government page to find out if you need a visa before traveling to the Bahamas.

 Travelers that require a visa can apply following the directions here.

 - Apply for a Travel Health Visa

-- Upload your negative COVID-19 PCR test to your application for your Travel Health Visa within 5 days of arrival in the Bahamas.
+- Upload your negative 72-hour COVID-19 test to your application for your Travel Health Visa within 5 days of arrival in the Bahamas.

 Disclaimer: Current Bahamas travel rules can change without notice and being updated constantly.
 We do our best to keep this article up to date with all the latest information, but the decision to travel is ultimately your responsibility.
 Contact your consulate and/or local authorities to confirm your nationality’s entry and/or any changes to travel requirements before traveling.
 Travel Off Path does not endorse traveling against government advisories

 does anyone knows if a four year old is traveling with you to the Bahamas , do they need to take PCR test prior to their visit ?
 I put my childs information on my visa form but at the end i can only print mine not his.

 To my knowledge, children under 12 are exempt from testing

 Monday 26th of April 2021